 The Red Sea is known the world round for its clear blue waters, pristine beaches and abundance of underwater life.
-Why is the Red Sea called 'Red'?
+Bookmark and Share

 Some believe it was named after the majestic red mountain ranges lining its shores.
 Or is it from the strange phenomena that occurs every few years when rare floating algae give it a reddish-brown tinge?

 The Red Sea is the habitat of over 1000 invertebrate species and 200 soft and hard corals, of the many vertebrate species there are over 300 types of sharks.
 It is the second saltiest body of water in the world-second only to the Dead Sea which lies between Israel and Jordan.